shubhamkes/state-manager/README.md

 ### How do I get set up? ###

-* Run 'npm i state-manager --save'
+* Run 'npm i state-manager-utility --save'
 * If using in React Native, Must have [state-manager-utility](https://github.com/drivezy/storage-utility) as dependency.
 Follow steps for initialising the package for native

 ### Sample